Skip to content

 To delete a permission group from within the instance, we will use the DELETE method:

-A comprehensive list of what you can do with the Permissions API, including importing, retrieving single source information, and updating a permission can be found here.
+For a comprehensive list of what you can do with the Permissions API, including importing, retrieving single source information, and updating a permission, read API v1 - Permission.